SouthernsSoftSol/node-micro/SouthernsChat/docker/README.md

 # Configuration

-You can config your Let's Chat Docker instance using one of the following methods:
+You can config your Southern's Chat Docker instance using one of the following methods:

 ## Config file